runwayml/learn/docs/create/train-models.md

 ### What can I do with my newly-trained model?
 During training, your model learns to produce new images that look like the ones in your dataset.
 When training is complete, the model can be used to generate an infinite number of synethetic images that appear as if they came from the dataset itself.

 Because your model is the result of retraining the StyleGAN model using the Transfer Learning technique (see above), your model will appear under the list of checkpoints when you add StyleGAN to a workspace.
-The space of all possible new images that your model can create is called the latent space, which you can explore when you select your model's checkpoint and [run StyleGAN](https://learn.runwayml.com/#/how-to/use-models?id=step-7-run-the-model).
+The space of all possible new images that your model can create is called the latent space, which you can explore when you select your model's checkpoint and [run StyleGAN](how-to/use-models?id=step-7-run-the-model).
 Happy image making!

 Here are the steps to get started...

 ## Step 1: Create a Dataset

-### What?
+### Of what?
 To train your own generative image model, you need to create a dataset from a collection of images in a folder on your computer.
-Images similar in content and style will produce a model that is better able to synthesize images that are reminiscent of the originals.
+Images similar in content and style will produce a model that is better able to synthesize images that are reminiscent of those in the original dataset.
 This offers great potential for augmenting and extending creative work, especially as a tool for quickly iterating through visual ideas.
 A model trained from a varied collection of images that you never deleted from your mobile phone, however, is not likely to perform as well.

 ### How much?
 RunwayML Training Experiments will accept individual datasets that total less than 5GB in combined file size and less than 25K images in total number.
 That's a lot, we know.
 Generally, the more data you collect, the better your model will be at generating synthetic images that look like they came from your original dataset, but a starting recommendation is to gather around 500-5,000 images.
 Some users, however, have been pleased with the results of a model trained on as few as 300 images.